Destreyf/nesting-nuxt/README.md

 there's not reload on save for now, will address that soon(ish)

-to start developing a simple
+to start developing please clone the repository and a simple

 `node index.js`